-It may seem like science fiction but believe or not, the nanotechnology featured in the books The Call and Shift from my fast-moving spy thriller ‘Connected’ series isn’t that far away.
-The Nano-bombs created by terrorist collective Al Nadir that wreak havoc for the intelligence services, the Stealth Suits that give super spy Sam and CIA partner Rick a shield of invisibility whilst breaking in to a top nanolab in Dubai and the even the Camouflage Face Cream that the changes the external features of sadistic assassin Sabena to such an extent she can even seduce the US President Treeborne without him realising who she really is, may be just around the corner!
+It may seem like science fiction but believe or not, the nanotechnology featured in The Trusted Thriller Series isn’t that far away.
+The nano-bombs created by terrorist collective Al Nadir that wreak havoc for the intelligence services, the Stealth Suits that give super spy Sam and CIA partner Rick a shield of invisibility whilst breaking in to a top nanolab in Dubai and the even the camouflage face cream that changes the external features of sadistic assassin Sabena to such an extent she can even seduce the US President Treeborne without him realising who she really is, may be just around the corner!

 It is well acknowledged that advances in nanotechnology will be responsible for the next paradigm shift in science and technology.
 Currently, materials can be manipulated and restructured at a nanoscale of 1-100 nanometers.
 Leading edge technologies such as the Microscopy and Atomic Force Microscopy allow scientists to image and move individual atoms on a surface.
 Literally, the manipulation of matter at geometries never before imagined let alone realized.